Robertfarb/whiteboarding-curriculum/README.md

 ## W10D1
 ### Homework
 * Bookmark or add the [Job Search Google Calendar][calendar], check it daily.
+* Also check out the [Job Search Curriculum drive folder][job-search-curriculum-drive-folder].
+Useful docs and lecture slides are there.
 * Join the [#hunters][hunters-channel] Slack channel.
 Alumni post job openings and networking opportunities there.
  * In Slack, CMD+K and type "hunters"
 * Verify your Job Search Folder on Google Drive is shared with `career-coaches@appacademy.io` with edit privileges.
 Verify you have a *copy* of the [Project Scorecard][project-scorecard] in your Job Search Folder.